Angus-Paillaugue/Skill-Forge/README.md

 # TODO

+- [x] Change avatar storing file names to be the user id instead of a UUID
 - [x] Add Profile pictures
 - [x] Add other supported languages (JavaScript and Python)
 - [x] Use exercise slug instead if it's id (used both instead to make a self regenerating slug)